 This tour offers a wonderful guided experience focusing on Swedish and Norwegian Lapland area including the beautiful Lofoten Islands.
-Starting in Stockholm the tour continues to Lulea, Abisko, Jukkasjarvi, Svolvaer in the Lofoten Islands and ends in Tromso.
+Starting in Stockholm the tour continues to Lulea, Kiruna, Abisko, Jukkasjarvi, Svolvaer in the Lofoten Islands and ends in Tromso.
 Highlights include an evening walking tour of Stockholm, visit to the Abisko Sky Station, guided tour of the Icehotel in Jukkasjarvi, panoramic train trip from Riksgransen to Narvik, visits to Viking Lofotr Museum, famous fishing village of Henningsvaer, Polar Park to see the Arctic animals and an evening Husky farm visit.
-Plus you can add some great evening optional activities.
+Plus you can add some great optional activities.

 On arrival in Stockholm, transfer to your hotel.
 Remain day at leisure.
 Tonight at 18:00hrs meet your Tour Director and fellow travellers at the hotel for a short welcome meeting.
 At 19:45hrs, again join your Tour Director for an evening walking tour of the beautiful Swedish capital.
 Overnight at the Scandic Anglais or similar.